Module 7: Principles of interorganisational cooperation and risk assessment in cases of domestic violence in multi-professional teams

 Make sure to

-• Priorities victim’s safety
+• prioritise victim’s safety

-• Adopting a victim-centred approach
+• adopt a victim-centred approach

-• Taking a gender-sensitive approach
+• take a gender-sensitive approach

 This video is an introduction to the techniques of risk assessment when working with women and children experiencing violence.
 It should be used in conjunction with the Introduction to Safety Planning and the Risk Assessment Frameworks.